Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 ### Location of this Condition (for Developers)

-This behavior is part of the <a href="https://github.com/Innoactive/Basic-Conditions-And-Behaviors" target="_blank">Basic-Conditions-And-Behaviors</a> component.
-The file is located <a href="https://github.com/Innoactive/Basic-Conditions-And-Behaviors/blob/develop/Runtime/Conditions/PositionalConditions/ObjectInRangeCondition.cs" target="_blank">here</a>.
+This behavior is part of the [Basic-Conditions-And-Behaviors](https://github.com/Innoactive/Basic-Conditions-And-Behaviors) component.
+The file is located [here](https://github.com/Innoactive/Basic-Conditions-And-Behaviors/blob/develop/Runtime/Conditions/PositionalConditions/ObjectInRangeCondition.cs).

 ------